-The internal methodology, as defined in the main part of the Prospectus, integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
+The investment manager is using, as of the date of the prospectus, the BNP Paribas Asset Management (BNPP AM) internal methodology, as defined in the main part of the Prospectus, to determine sustainable investments.
+Such methodology integrates several criteria into its definition of sustainable investments that are considered to be core components to qualify a company as sustainable.
 These criteria are complementary to each other.
 In practice, a company must meet at least one of the criteria described below in order to be considered as contributing to an environmental or social objective: